-Our solar system has more than 500,000 asteroids – or pieces of debris left from the creation of our planetary system.
+Our solar system has more than 500,000 asteroids flying around.
 But don’t worry, the “big one” isn’t expected to end life here on Earth for several million years.

 That doesn’t mean we shouldn’t study them.
 After all, there are more than 1,000 asteroids on a “potentially dangerous” watch list.